1

 A DUI Program Counselor typically leads educational group sessions, conducts individual assessments, develops treatment plans, and maintains detailed records for each participant.
 They also coordinate with courts and other agencies to report on client progress and ensure program compliance.
 Counselors spend part of their day preparing lesson materials and staying updated on changes in state regulations.
 This role involves a balance of direct client interaction, administrative work, and collaborative meetings with other professionals to support client rehabilitation.

-Infographic showing various Dui Program job openings in Florida as of May 2026, with employment types broken down into 100% Full Time.
+Infographic showing various Dui Program job openings in Florida as of July 2026, with employment types broken down into 5% As Needed, 81% Full Time, 9% Part Time, and 5% Contract.
 Highlights an 100% In-person job distribution, with an average salary of $67,672 per year, or $32.5 per hour.

 Job description

-This is a clinical, certified position responsible for delivery of DUI, SSS, and IID services in accordance with the rules and procedures established by the Florida DHSMV and Florida Administrative Code (Chapter 15A-10).
-Individuals in this position perform specific duties related to the evaluation/supervision of DUI/SSS/IID persons served with an emphasis on subsequent monitoring, psychosocial assessment, treatment referral and rehabilitation.
+This is a support staff position responsible for assisting with the delivery of DUI/SSS/IID/DATE services in accordance with the rules and procedure established by the Florida DHSMV and Administrative Review (Chapter 15A-10).
+Individuals in this position perform a variety of duties and coordinates the flow of information between DUI clinical staff, persons served, other clerical staff, DHSMV, the probation department, treatment providers, instructors, and the court.

 In keeping with the mission and core values of Tri-County Human Services, all persons served, stakeholders, and fellow employees will be treated with dignity, respect, and shown sensitivity to their cultural diversity.

-9. Performs other reasonable and related duties as assigned.
+• Performs other reasonable and other related duties as assigned.

 • Must be fluent in Spanish